delvtech/agent0/README.md

 ### Docker

 Using Docker is mostly untested, as the core team doesn't use it.
-But feel free to try out the below.
+However, the following steps should get you started.

 To install a docker development environment which may be more reliable to install project dependencies: